Healthcare Education and Advocacy

 Irvine is home to a host of schools and learning institutions that are internationally known.
 Our focus on our students of all ages has made Irvine a leader in education.
 It is important that we continue to provide access to studies which prepare our students for tomorrow’s economy.

-Access to computers and technical training for our students is key, along with Science, Technology, Engineering, and Math courses.
+Access to computers, technical training, and the arts, for our students is key; along with Science, Technology, Engineering, Arts, and Math courses.

 Initiating an Ethics Commission